 Can cover an unlimited number of properties

-Higher closing costs
+Higher closing costs and rates

 May pose a risk to other properties